-EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material; is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.

-AN ACT relating to persons with disabilities; requiring the Aging and Disability Services Division of the Department of Health and Human Services to designate a standard protocol for the assessment and evaluation of persons with autism who receive services through certain public programs; requiring certain state and local governmental agencies that provide services to persons with autism to submit reports to the Division; and providing other matters properly relating thereto.
+AN ACT relating to persons with disabilities; requiring the Aging and Disability Services Division of the Department of Health and Human Services to designate a standard protocol for measuring outcomes and assessing and evaluating persons with autism through the age of 21 years who receive services through certain public programs; requiring certain state and local governmental agencies that provide services to persons with autism to submit reports to the Division; and providing other matters properly relating thereto.